John Ewell: Murders

 Ewell committed his first murder on September 24, 2010, when he broke into the home of 80-year-old Hanna Morcos in Hawthrone.
 He bound Morcos' hands behind his back using a window cord, and subsequently began to beat him with his fists and a blunt object.
-The beating ultimately made Marcos suffer a fatal heart attack.
-Later that day in the afternoon, a family member entered his home and found Marcos' body face down.
+The beating ultimately made Morcos suffer a fatal heart attack.
+Later that day in the afternoon, a family member entered his home and found Morcos' body face down.

 Under a month later, on October 13, Ewell traveled two homes down from where he lived and broke into the home of 53-year-old Denise Roberts.
-Once again, Ewell bound Roberts hands behind her back, gagged, strangled her to death.
+Once again, Ewell bound Roberts' hands behind her back, gagged, and strangled her to death.
 He robbed the place, before once again leaving.

-Nine days later, on October 21, Ewell, posing as a utility man, entered the home of Leamon Caroll Turnage and his wife Robyn, both 69 and 57, respectively, who had earlier returned from a Florida vacation.
+Nine days later, on October 21, Ewell, posing as a utility man, entered the home of Leamon Caroll Turnage and his wife Robyn, both 69 and 57, respectively, who had earlier returned from vacation in Florida.
 Ewell bound the couple one by one, strangled them to death before once again, robbing the house and taking jewelry.
-Their bodies were discovered by police officers doing a welfare check days later, after they had failed to contact family members.
-While investigating the Turnage's deaths, police discovered a surveillance video of a black man looting an ATM with Robyn's credit card.
+Their bodies were discovered by police officers doing a welfare check a few days later after they had failed to contact family members.
+While investigating the Turnage's deaths, police discovered a surveillance video of a man looting an ATM with Robyn's credit card.

 On October 23, Ewell attempted to use the Tunage's ATM card outside a Shell service station in Gardena.
 He did not wear a mask and CCTV cams captured images of his face.
 He was arrested, and by the time of his capture, the four murders had attracted local media attention and fear had been widening among residents.
-His vehicle was also searched, and police uncovered a newspaper article covering the arrest of Lonnie David Franklin Jr., a man who had been arrested in July 2010 in connection with the murders of ten people in South Los Angeles since 1984.
+His vehicle was also searched, and police uncovered a newspaper article covering the arrest of Lonnie David Franklin Jr. Franklin Jr. had been arrested in July 2010, in connection with the murders of ten people in South Los Angeles since 1984.